bertassi/acmewebsite/README.md

-# VScode Website
+# VScode Acme Website
-This is a test HTML5 CSS3 website made with VSCode.
+This is a test HTML5 CSS3 responsive website made with VSCode.